 Greenbrier – Greenbrier River Trail

-The Greenbrier River Trail in Greenbrier County is a mostly flat, 78-mile former railroad track that is the only rail-trail of its kind in West Virginia.
+The Greenbrier River Trail in Greenbrier County is a mostly flat, 78-mile former railroad track that is the only rail trail of its kind in West Virginia.
 With several small towns to explore, 35 bridges to cross, and two tunnels to pass through over the course of the trail, it is an ideal autumn adventure.
 It is suitable for most ages and endurance levels, so the whole family can enjoy the outing.
 There are also campsites along the way if you decide to stay overnight.
 The trail offers a glimpse of some of the most remote areas of the state, including part of the National Radio Quiet Zone where the Robert C. Byrd Green Bank Telescope/National Radio Astronomy Observatory is located.

 Summers – Bluestone State Park

-Bluestone State Park has seven trails within its borders — Big Pine; Cabin; Boundary; Giles, Fayette, Kanawha Turnpike; Riverview; Overlook and Rhododendron — all offering their own sights and sounds.
+Bluestone State Park has seven trails within its borders — Big Pine; Cabin; Boundary; Giles, Fayette, Kanawha Turnpike; Riverview; Overlook, and Rhododendron — all offering their own sights and sounds.
 There is also the Bluestone Turnpike Trail, which runs from Bluestone State Park to Pipestem Resort State Park along the riverbank.
-It is 9.5 miles and considered a moderate hike.
+It is 9.5 miles and is considered a moderate hike.
 The path takes you through a forested area with numerous plants and wildlife.